Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### Semi-colons (;)

 Use semi-colons to connect two sentences that are close in meaning.
 Otherwise, use periods.
-Also, note that therefore, otherwise, namely are adverbs.
+Also, note that **therefore**, **otherwise**, and **namely** are adverbs.
 So separate them with the previous sentence with a semi-colon, rather than a comma.
 For example, don't say:

 >The firmware is updated on 8th September, therefore if you use the previous version, you may experience delay.